Peter Coombe Mandolins and Guitars

 Modified Ebony Brekke bridge (the saddle is

-modified), except for the two point Classical model which has a one
+modified), except for the two point Classical model and all

 piece Ebony bridge.

-classical models have a custom made tailpiece and the
+models).
+The classical models have a custom made

 High